Meet Rabbi Andrew Sklarz, MSW

 A JOURNEY FOR PERSONAL GROWTH

-Andrew Sklarz is a self-described non-conformist .
-With his warm and compassionate manner, he guides and supports his clients in the journey of self-discovery.
-Having endured his own personal challenges, Andrew seeks to use them as learning experiences through personal growth.
-Andrew reflects, "All human beings experience challenges; no one goes through life unscathed."
+Andrew Sklarz is a self-described non-conformist.
+With warmth and compassion, he guides and supports his clients in the journey of self-discovery.
+"All human beings experience challenges; no one goes through life unscathed."

 Andrew has been surviving and thriving with Leukemia for more than twenty years.
 Cancer has led him to become a spokesperson and volunteer for the Leukemia and Lymphoma Society, and a marathon cyclist for the American Cancer Society.
 Andrew is a recipient of the Hero’s Award from the Israel Cancer Research Fund.
 His personal journey has given him a deeper understanding of the joys and challenges of life.